-As of December 7, 2022, we own or co-own: five United States and 38 foreign issued patents; five United States and 43 foreign pending patent applications; and three international patent applications filed under the Patent Cooperation Treaty.
-Each of these patents and applications relates to resmetirom, including composition-of-matter, certain dosage forms, methods of making resmetirom, its use in the treatment of key disease indications, or other THR beta analogs and uses thereof.
+As of December 31, 2023, we own or co-own: seven United States and 44 foreign issued patents; nine United States and 70 foreign pending patent applications; and two international patent applications filed under the Patent Cooperation Treaty.
+Each of these patents and applications relates to resmetirom, including composition-of-matter, certain polymorph forms, methods of making resmetirom, its use in the treatment of key disease indications, or other THR beta analogs and uses thereof.
 Our current patent portfolio covers the United States and certain other jurisdictions worldwide.
-The three international patent applications can be used as the basis for multiple additional patent applications worldwide.
+The two international patent applications can be used as the basis for multiple additional patent applications worldwide.
 In addition, pursuant to the Roche Agreement, Roche granted us an exclusive license to certain United States and foreign patents and patent applications owned by Roche and Roche know-how relating to resmetirom.
 The Roche Agreement imposes various diligence, milestone payment, royalty payment, insurance, indemnification, and other obligations on us.

-Issued patents directed to resmetirom, including certain dosage forms, have statutory expiration dates between 2026 and 2037, excluding any patent term extensions or equivalents thereof that might be available following the grant of marketing authorizations.
-We have pending patent applications for resmetirom that, if issued, would be expected to expire in the United States and in countries outside of the United States between 2033 and 2042, excluding any patent term adjustment that might be available following the grant of the patent and any patent term extensions that might be available following the grant of marketing authorizations.
-We have a pending patent application for other THR beta analogs that, if issued, would be expected to expire in the United States and in countries outside of the United States in 2043, excluding any patent term adjustment that might be available following the grant of the patent and any patent term extensions that might be available following the grant of marketing authorizations.
+Issued patents directed to resmetirom have statutory expiration dates between 2026 and 2037, excluding any patent term extensions or equivalents thereof that might be available following the grant of marketing authorizations.
+We have pending patent applications for resmetirom that, if issued, would be expected to expire in the United States and in countries outside of the United States between 2033 and 2044, excluding any patent term adjustment that might be available following the grant of the patent.
+We have a pending patent application for other THR beta analogs that, if issued, would be expected to expire in the United States in 2043, excluding any patent term adjustment that might be available following the grant of the patent.